Mahendra1706/DLLM/README.md

 Start with the theory doc.
 It's written in plain English — no PhD required.

-if you have different flow or analogy that mismatched with explained here,please open issue
+If you have a different flow or analogy that conflicts with what's explained here, please open an issue.

 source:reserch paper for core parts,AR-LLM for analogy and explanation